VIVO 2021 Call for Proposals is now open!

 - Keep an eye on the interactions, and reply when meaningful.

-- Between the date of submission and May 22: Assigned reviewers start posting reviews from 15 May until May 31; they will become visible immediately and you can react to them.
+- Between date of submission and May 19: Assigned reviewers post reviews; they become visible immediately and you can react to them.

-- Between 1 June and 9 June the VIVO Conference task force members decide on the final program.
-The program will be available on the conference web site June 9.
+- Until May 28 the VIVO Conference task force members decide on the final program.
+The program will be made available quickly on the conference website.

 Archiving and DOI